-- To identify the need to change the factors which are threatening the business. - 2.
-To study the influence of consumer behaviour on different products purchase in recession. - 4.
-To suggest certain reforms which could be useful to increase the GDP.
+- To analyze the effect of consumer behaviour on economy. - 1.
+To identify the need to change the factors which are threatening the business. - 10 study the influence of consumer behaviour on different products purchase in recession. - To suggest certain reforms which could be useful to increase the GDP.